learninglab-studio/ll-event-lab-24/README.md

 2. be masterful teachers of the things we need to teach
 3. design and facilitate singular experiences for visitors to the learning lab

-So like one needs to be a little bit Wizard of Oz with ones abilities to construct and deploy a magical machine
+So like one needs to be a little bit Wizard of Oz with one's abilities to construct and deploy a magical machine

 ![the wizard of oz](https://media.giphy.com/media/sedjvePAUl1kc/giphy.gif)